Prismwork/PrismConfig/README.md

 ### Getting Started

-To add Prism Config to your project, you need to add following into your `build.gradle`:
+To add Prism Config to your project, you need to add following into your `build.gradle(.kts)`:

+Groovy DSL:
 ```groovy
 repositories {
     // ...